KonstantinosLakis/Crossword/README.md

 # Crossword
 Project from course "Introduction to Programming".
-Solves crossword puzzles with using csp algorithms.
+Solves crossword puzzles using csp algorithms.